sakuli/Docs/content/enterprise_features/container.md

 ...
 {{</highlight>}}

-`npm test` is the default way of executing tests in an npm project, so Sakuli tests should be executed this way, too!
+`npm test` is the default way of executing tests in a npm project, so Sakuli tests should be executed this way, too!

 Since Sakuli is available in the container, we can run our test by simply calling `sakuli run ...` on `npm test`.
-Our test suites are located within the same folder as our `package.json`, so a test suite can be run via:
+As your test suites are located within the same folder as our `package.json`, so a test suite can be run via:

 {{<highlight js>}}
 ...